-TRAM Flap Overview
+TRAM Flap Surgery

 Dallas patients researching breast reconstruction have, no doubt, come across information about the TRAM Flap procedure.
 Traditionally, the TRAM Flap has been one of the most commonly used types of breast reconstruction, and it is still practiced by many surgeons today.
 Unfortunately, this isn’t because of its superiority over other methods, but rather the fact that more advanced reconstruction techniques require microsurgical skills that many surgeons lack.

 At the Texas Center for Breast Reconstruction, board-certified plastic surgeons, Dr. Duffy and Dr. McKane, make a point of staying current on new advances in their field so they can provide you with the very best care available.
 In recent years, the advent of perforator flaps (such as the DIEP, SIEA, and SGAP flaps) have virtually eliminated the use of TRAM flaps in our practice, as nearly all TRAM candidates are also candidates for perforator flaps, which are most often preferred by patients.
 This page discusses TRAM flaps to clarify the differences with perforator flaps and help you understand all of your options.
 Perforator flaps are also discussed in more detail on the DIEP page.